Cyber Resilience Act (CRA)

 Security by default

-The default settings of the product should, as far as possible, help reduce vulnerabilities without requiring user intervention
+The product's default settings should, whenever possible, help reduce vulnerabilities without requiring user intervention

 For example: